rampa2510/openCV-projects/README.md

 link to download:- https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_objdetect/py_face_detection/py_face_detection.html

+also you can download the Haar feature-based cascade classifiersfrom my folder but remember to keep it in the same folder as your project/programm

 here you will get the tutorial as well the mechanism of this classifier.You can find my code in the project folder

+how to run this in your terminal:- python face_detect_cv3.py *name of the image* remember to store the image in your program directory